canonical/observability/decision-records/2025-05-28--pyroscope-roles.md

 Unlike projects such as **Loki HA** or **Mimir**, the Pyroscope documentation does not specify a **recommended deployment mode** (e.g., Simple Scalable as in Loki HA).

-The problem is whether to follow [Tempo’s approach](https://github.com/canonical/tempo-worker-k8s-operator/blob/main/charmcraft.yaml#L55) (i.e. no meta roles except for `all`), or adopt a meta-role pattern like Loki/Mimir.
+The question is whether to follow:
+- [Tempo’s approach](https://github.com/canonical/tempo-worker-k8s-operator/blob/main/charmcraft.yaml#L55) (i.e. no meta roles except for `all`), only one role per process, or
+- Like Loki/Mimir, introduce some meta-roles (that WE own and define, and translate implicitly to sets of primitive roles, but are not captured in the upstream code or docs)

 ## Decision